materialssimulation/HTMACat-kit/README.md

     ```shell
     Cu # Doping elements
-    0 1 1L 2 3 b1 # Doping type
+    b1 # Doping type
-    H NH2 NO N2 N2O O2 H2O # Adsorption species
+    [C-]`#`[O+] O[O+] # Adsorption species (SMILES of CO and OOH species)
-    1 1 1 2 2 1 # Adsorption type
+    1 2 # Adsorption type
     ```
     Where the first line of the file is the doping element and the second line is the doping type, 0 corresponds to no doping, 1, 2 and 3 correspond to surface layers doped with 1, 2 and 3 atoms, respectively, and 1L and b1 represent surface layer substitution and bulk equivalent proportional substitution.
-Users can modify the corresponding parameters to achieve customized modeling according to their research needs.
+The third and fourth lines respectively represent the adsorbate species and the adsorption types. <b>Please note that the adsorbates should be declared by their SMILES expressions!</b> Users can modify the corresponding parameters to achieve customized modeling according to their research needs.

     (2) run script